 Variations – You don’t have to use the Multigrain blend that I recommend.
 You can use all sesame seeds, oats, poppy seeds, whatever you like, or leave it all off.
 Make this homemade wheat bread your own.

 I would love it if you enjoy this recipe that you will leave me a comment and rate the recipe with 5 stars! ⭐️⭐️⭐️⭐️⭐️

-- Squelch all of the ingredients together briefly (just for a minute is enough) with your hand.
+- Combine and mix all of the ingredients together briefly (just for a few minutes is enough) with your hand.
 Cover the bowl with plastic wrap and let the dough rest for 30 minutes.
 Do NOT skip this step.

 - Stretch and fold the dough into the bowl several times for about a minute.
 I just pull the outside to the center as I turn the bowl.

 - Roll the outside of the dough with the multigrain blend and place the dough into a prepared bowl or banneton seam-side up.